🔍 Search Results

 By Air — Yiwu Airport (YIW)

-Yiwu Airport is 5 km from the city centre, offering domestic routes to Beijing, Guangzhou, Chengdu, Kunming, and others.
-For international flights, use Hangzhou Xiaoshan International Airport (HGH) — 90 min by car or train.
-Shanghai Pudong (PVG) is ~2.5 hours away and has the widest international connections.
+Yiwu Airport is 5 km from the city centre, offering domestic routes to Beijing, Guangzhou, Chengdu, and Kunming.
+For international flights, use Hangzhou Xiaoshan (HGH) — 90 min by car or train.
+Shanghai Pudong (PVG) is ~2.5 hours away.

 🚄